rokka-io/ghost-storage-rokka/README.md

 - `defaultStack = somestack` you can define some default rokka stack for the imported images

 ### Using Rokka to as storage for all files
+**IMPORTANT** By activating this feature, Ghost becomes only able to handle the file types that Rokka supports.
+Other types will result as an error when uploading.

 It is possible to use Rokka as storage for Videos, audio, pdf... regarding what is supported.
 When defining the configuration as mentioned in the [configuration.json.dist](configuration.json.dist), the Rokka Storage adapter is only registered for images.
 It is possible to also activate it for `Files` and `Medias`.
 For this, update the configuration as follow

 ```json